 Downloading music from the internet

-Under the School Event Licence schools are permitted to use music from the internet to:
+Under the Schools Music Licence schools are permitted to use music from the internet to:

-- include in an electronic presentation (eg classroom PowerPoint slides, or in presentations at assemblies or functions).
+- include in a video or presentation (eg classroom PowerPoint slides, or in presentations at assemblies or functions).

 The recordings should display the following notice:

-‘This recording has been made under a licence from AMOS and ARIA for educational purposes only’.
+‘This recording has been made under a licence from AMOS and ARIA for school purposes only’.